 $42,368,025

-Directed by Terry Gilliam, 'Time Bandits' tracks the journey of a youngster who gets accidentally involved with a group of dwarfs who are on a mission to steal treasures from various historical eras.
+Directed by Terry Gilliam, 'Time Bandits' follows the extraordinary adventure of a young boy who unexpectedly joins a band of dwarfs traveling through time to steal treasures from different eras in history.

 ActionAdventureDrama